 Age difference?
 Not when Shahrukh Khan romances his women.
 Deepika Padukone’s Meenamma was once a damsel in distress, for all right reasons.
 Rahul rescues her but quite literally speaking, “she rescues him right back” – every single time.

 In a very commercial action romance, Shah Rukh and Deepika crusade across scenic South Indian locales weaving honeymoon goals for many.
 Sweet!

 He was the campus hottie too.

 Well, pyar to hona hi tha…

-Much to everyone else’s dismay as our leading lady Anjali’s (Kajol) feelings were left compromised thanks to this pair in Kuch Kuch Hota Hai.
+Much to everyone else’s dismay our leading lady Anjali’s (Kajol) feelings were left compromised thanks to this pair in Kuch Kuch Hota Hai.
 What was Tina’s fault, after all?
-Played by Rani Mukerji, she makes sure to unite the estranged duo (after her death, that is) by a set of 8 letters to her child.
+Played by Rani Mukerji, she makes sure to unite the estranged duo (after her death, that is) with a set of 8 letters to her child.
 Complicated much!

 13. Nisha (Dil To Pagal Hai)

 Take it or not, Nisha was a gem of a person.
-It is questionable if Rahul even deserved her in first place.
+It is questionable if Rahul even deserved her in the first place.
 She was an independent woman, with a mind of her own.
 She had a purpose in life and did things other than ‘khwabon mein aana…’

 If the latter was Rahul’s idea (or the writer’s) of a perfect partner, then so be it.
 Karisma Kapoor acts Nisha out with all her abilities.
-We wish someone could repeat this lovely pair of Kapoor and Khan some time in future.
+We wish someone could repeat this lovely pair of Kapoor and Khan sometime in future.